Tales of the Autobahn: Driving Germany's High-Speed Highways

 • Share this article on Linkedin

-True Tales: Where the only limits are the traffic on the road, the power under the hood, and the nerves of the driver at the wheel.
+Imagine a world where the only limits are the traffic on the road, the power under the hood, and the nerves of the driver at the wheel.
+Welcome to the Autobahn, Germany's legendary highway system where speed knows no bounds.

-If I ever get an autograph card printed up,Tales of the Autobahn - Driving Germany Articles it’s going to be like the one I got from Prince Leopold von Bayern.
-The card depicted the amiable heir to the throne of Bavaria in a bright red, flame-retardant Nomex racing suit, his long blonde hair curling at his collar, the very picture of the dashing aristocratic sportsman.
-To give the prince his props, it’s more than image.
-Until a few years ago the royal scion raced for the BMW in the German Touring Car Championship Series.
-Twelve times a year he would drive up to such tracks as Hockenheim, Avus, and Norisring, don his racing outfit, pull on his helmet, belt himself into a BMW M3, and go thundering around the course at speeds up to 140 miles an hour.
+If I ever get an autograph card printed,Tales of the Autobahn: Driving Germany's High-Speed Highways Articles it would resemble the one I received from Prince Leopold von Bayern.
+The card showcased the amiable heir to the Bavarian throne in a bright red, flame-retardant Nomex racing suit, his long blonde hair curling at his collar, epitomizing the dashing aristocratic sportsman.
+But it's not just an image; until a few years ago, the royal scion raced for BMW in the German Touring Car Championship Series.
+Twelve times a year, he would drive to tracks like Hockenheim, Avus, and Norisring, don his racing outfit, pull on his helmet, belt himself into a BMW M3, and thunder around the course at speeds up to 140 miles per hour.

-What’s more, he can do it legally.
-Unlike any other road anywhere in the world, the Autobahn has no prevailing speed limit to discourage you from pressing the gas pedal to the floor and keeping it there while the tachometer nestles deep into the red zone and the landscape whooshes past in a blur.
-“In my M5, I usually drive at about 250 kilometers (155 miles) an hour,” he allowed.
+Unlike any other road in the world, the Autobahn has no prevailing speed limit to discourage you from pressing the gas pedal to the floor and keeping it there while the tachometer nestles deep into the red zone and the landscape whooshes past in a blur.
+“In my M5, I usually drive at about 250 kilometers (155 miles) an hour,” Prince Leopold admitted.

-Even at this speed he’ll most likely keep an eye on the rear view mirror for on the Autobahn, there is always something faster coming up behind you.
-To the politically correct, of course, the idea of unlimited speed is anathema.
+Even at this speed, he keeps an eye on the rearview mirror, for on the Autobahn, there is always something faster coming up behind you.
+To the politically correct, the idea of unlimited speed is anathema.
 But the debate is linked to something more fundamental about both sides.
 Like TV sitcoms, the American highway system is geared to the lowest common denominator, with 55 mph speed limits designed to protect motorists from each other and themselves.
-In Germany the system is designed to accommodate competence rather than incompetence.
+In Germany, the system is designed to accommodate competence rather than incompetence.

 One of those who appreciate the difference is United Airlines captain James Poste, who travels regularly to Germany to drive the Ruf Turbo R – a ready-to-race Porsche conversion — he stores in Bavaria.